I was only seven years old when my mother first struck me, with nobody to help and nobody on my side. That is, until I saw what lived over the fence.

-Reluctantly, I brought myself out of my warm bed and slowly let my feet touch the cold hardwood floor.
-I still hadn't fully opened my eyes yet, but at the sight of John Bender asleep on my couch again, I rushed into the bathroom to splash cold water onto my face and to yank the tangles out of my hair.
-I for some reason always went through the trouble to make myself at least a little presentable to him, even though he never bothered to for me, but that's how it always went between the two of us.
+Reluctantly, I brought myself out of my warm bed and slowly let my feet touch the cold, hardwood floor.
+I walked out casually, but at the sight of John Bender asleep on my couch again, I rushed into the bathroom to splash cold water onto my face and yank the tangles out of my hair.
+I always went through the trouble to make myself at least a little presentable to him, even though he never bothered to for me.
+It was just that way with us.
 I wasn't sure what I was to him, and I wasn't sure what he was to me.
 We were more than just neighbors and more than just friends, but I could never come up with the right word.
-There were even times where I thought we would make a decent couple, but then I remembered that I was never any good with relationships and I needed Bender to be my friend no matter what.
-John tried to look like a burnout to the kids at school, but when he was alone with me, it was like he forgot about all of that and changed into a completely different person.
-I still don't know exactly why he did that, but I always went with the idea of him always feeling sorry for me.
-It wasn't a very self-encouraging reason, but it made sense to me.
-And in a way, I depended on him.
-But time was running out and I had no idea what either of us were planning on doing after we graduated from high school.
-I wasn't going to college and I assumed he wasn't either.
-I guess we never really talked about that.

-I cleared my mind of these thoughts and snuck out into the kitchen and started to make my breakfast.
+I cleared my mind of these thoughts, snuck out into the kitchen, and started to make my breakfast.
 Apparently I wasn't as silent as I tried to be, because John soon stumbled into the kitchen just after the coffee was ready.
-He sat down in one of the stools in front of the counter and buried his face into his hands.
+He sat down on one of the stools in front of the counter and buried his face into his hands.